Rehabilitation and reintegration of psittacines

 2. On-site adaptation aviaries

-3. Safe nest boxes and roosts
+3. Safe nests and roosts

-4. Elevated feeders and waterers
+4. Elevated feeders and water stations

 5. Constant monitoring with the local network

-The literature warns that releasing psittacines too habituated to humans or that learn to seek food at homes increases the risk of recapture, accidents and conflicts.
+The literature warns that releasing psittacines highly habituated to humans, or that learn to seek food at houses, increases the risk of recapture, accidents, and conflict.

 The role of the community